Advisory Committee

 • Lindsey Mendick – Artist

 A photo of Lindsey MendickLindsey Mendick is an artist who works primarily with ceramics.
 She often embeds her sculptures within installations that include stained glass, film, furniture, large stage sets and performance.
 She received a BA from Sheffield Hallam University and an MA in Sculpture from the Royal College of Art, London.
 Her autobiographical work offers a form of catharsis, encouraging the viewer to explore their own personal history through the revisionist lens of the artist.
 She was the recipient of the Henry Moore Foundation Artist Award in 2020, the Alexandra Reinhardt memorial award in 2018 and was also selected for Jerwood Survey in 2019 and the Future Generations Art Prize in 2020.
-Mendick has participated in solo and group exhibitions at Jupiter Artland, Yorkshire Sculpture Park, Hayward Gallery, Carl Freedman Gallery, Somerset House, Jeffrey Deitch, Cooke Latham, Hannah Barry Gallery, among others.
+She has participated in solo and group exhibitions at Jupiter Artland, Yorkshire Sculpture Park, Hayward Gallery, Carl Freedman Gallery, Somerset House, Jeffrey Deitch, Cooke Latham, Hannah Barry Gallery, among others.
 Alongside artist Guy Oliver, Mendick initiated Quench Gallery in Margate to provide vital support for early career artists through exhibitions and mentoring.

 • Elinor Morgan – Artistic Director, Middlesbrough Institute of Modern Art

 Elinor Morgan wearing a white shirt against a colourful backgroundElinor Morgan, curator and writer, is Artistic Director at MIMA, Middlesbrough Institute of Modern Art.
 With projects including Fragile Earth and Why Are We Here? she has developed MIMA as an institution guided by its context and publics, informed by research as co-editor of The Constituent Museum (Valiz, 2018) on how arts institutions might work differently with their publics.
-Morgan shares obscured and overlooked narratives – art historical, social and ecological – and seeks to build ethical mechanisms to grow relationships and nurture equity.
+She shares obscured and overlooked narratives – art historical, social and ecological – and seeks to build ethical mechanisms to grow relationships and nurture equity.
 She plays a key role in shaping the development of arts and culture in the Tees Valley and is Co-Chair of Disability Arts Online.
-Prior to her time at MIMA, Morgan curated international public art projects, residencies, exhibitions, public and learning programmes, working at OUTPOST, Wysing Art Centre, Eastside Projects and on independent projects
+Prior to her time at MIMA, she curated international public art projects, residencies, exhibitions, public and learning programmes, working at OUTPOST, Wysing Art Centre, Eastside Projects and on independent projects.

-• Afua Nkansah-Asamoah – Cultural Producer
+• Afua Nkansah-Asamoah – Cultural producer

 Afua is a trustee for the Young Music Makers.
 Afua previously served on the youth advisory board of Childnet International and was also a young producer at the William Morris Gallery and a member of the Wallace Collection’s Wallace Youth.